GrigoryPtashko/GPTimeProfiler/README.md

 ## Usage

-Use the `GPTimeProfiler` to profile one and more cycles:
+Use the `GPTimeProfiler` to profile one or more cycles:

 ```objective-c
 GPTimeProfiler *p = [[GPTimeProfiler alloc] init:@"name"];